gap-system/PackageDistro/README.md

 For information about what each script does, please consult its source, which should have comments explaining what it does and how to invoke it.

+If you need to make changes to the Python code, note that we are using the [`black`](https://github.com/psf/black) code formatter.
+Pull requests modifying or adding Python code must run `black` on all Python files in order to pass the test suite and be merged.

 ## Other directories